cameotech/cameotech/README.md

 <h3 align="center">We are a Technology Education Community from Indonesia.</h3>

 ## 🙋‍♂️ About Me
-I'm a computer science student who is passionate about writing code, solving problems, automating stuff, and building software.
+We are a computer science student who is passionate about writing code, solving problems, automating stuff, and building software.

 - 🔭 I’m currently a CS student at SMK Komputer Indonesia.
 - 📚 I’m currently learning  backend web development using NodeJS, PHP and Sqlite and I learning Network Fundamental.
 - 👯 I’m looking for a software development internship.
-- 📫 How to reach me: [WhatsApp](https://wa.me/6289516271322) or [Gmail](mailto:tegarsabila11@gmail.com)
+- 📫 How to reach me: [WhatsApp](https://wa.me/6289530639515) or [Gmail](mailto: cameotech.mail@gmail.com)

 <h3> 🛠 &nbsp;Tech Stack</h3>